 Panelist: Evan Balgord

-Evan Balgord is the Executive Director of the Canadian Anti-Hate Network.
-He is an investigative journalist and researcher covering the rise of the new far-right and hate groups in Canada.
-He is a fellow of the Munk School of Global Affairs Fellowship in Global Journalism and graduated with an Honours Bachelor of Science from the University of Toronto, double majoring in Psychology and Sociology.
-Before this, Evan was working as a Special Assistant to Toronto Mayor John Tory.
-He also served as a Vice President of the Canadian Association of Journalists and is a non-academic affiliate of the Canadian Network for Research on Terrorism, Security and Society.
+Evan Balgord is Executive Director of the Canadian Hate Network.
+An investigative journalist and researcher, he covers the rise of new extreme right-wing groups and hatred in Canada.
+He is a Fellow of the Global Journalism Fellowship of the Munk School of Global Affairs and holds a Bachelor of Science degree in Science from the University of Toronto, with a dual specialization in Psychology and Sociology.
+Previously, he worked as Toronto Mayor John Tory's special assistant.
+He has also served as vice-president of the Canadian Association of Journalists and is a non-academic member of the Canadian Terrorism, Security and Society Research Network.

 Moderator: Len Rudner

-Len Rudner is Principal at Len Rudner & Associates, a consultancy focusing on community advocacy, diversity & inclusion and human rights.
-He is the former Director of Community Relations and Outreach for the Centre for Israel and Jewish Affairs (CIJA).
+Len Rudner is director of Len Rudner & Associates, a consulting firm specializing in community advocacy, diversity and inclusion, and human rights.
+He is the former Director of Community Relations and Outreach at the Center for Israeli and Jewish Affairs (CIJA).

-Prior to working with CIJA Len was employed in successive roles with Canadian Jewish Congress, acting as Ontario Regional Director, National Director of Community Relations and Ontario Director of Community Relations.
-He has represented the position of the Jewish community on a variety of issues including antisemitism, discrimination in the workplace, reasonable accommodation and Holocaust denial.
-He has represented CIJA and CJC at international conferences focusing on Holocaust education, antisemitism, hate speech and freedom of speech.
+Prior to working for CIJA, Len held various roles at the Canadian Jewish Congress, as Regional Director for Ontario, National Director of Community Relations, and Director of Community Relations for Ontario.
+He represented the position of the Jewish community on a variety of issues, including anti-Semitism, workplace discrimination, reasonable accommodations, and denial of the Holocaust.
+He has represented the CIJA and the CJC at international conferences on Holocaust education, anti-Semitism, hate speech and freedom of expression.